Resource created by East Riding Museums, Heritage Learning and Normanby Hall Country Park.

 An introduction to the contribution of fishing trawlers to the dangerous work of minesweeping during the First World War

-- Read George Copping’s letter to his mother (pictured above, full transcript available to download, see link below).
+- Read George Copping’s letter to his mother (full transcript available to download, see Resources).
 How do you think she would have felt when she read it?

-- Look at the watercolour painting of the three armed trawlers (above).
+- Look at the watercolour painting of the three armed trawlers.
 What impression does this give of the war at sea?
 What words would you use to describe it?

-Compare the watercolour of the three armed trawlers with the photograph of George V and Queen Mary inspecting a trawler (pictured right).
+Compare the watercolour of the three armed trawlers with the photograph of George V and Queen Mary inspecting a trawler (see Resources).

 - What are the similarities and differences between the two images?